mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-placements.md

 ---
 title: Create placements
-description: Learn how to create placements in Adobe Experience Platform.
+description: Learn how to create placements for your offers
 feature: Offers
 topic: Integrations
 role: User